byungjinmoon/Feedback-Delay-Network-FDN-/README.md

     * FIR filters (The gain was obtained by considering the reverberation time corresponding to the frequency, and the filters were also designed.)
       ![image](https://user-images.githubusercontent.com/86009768/133952989-adfd610b-9976-4eab-bb1a-18698cd696a0.png)

+  * Implementation of EDR and plot energy decay with reverberation time at each frequency